rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 This is the trigger for our side-effect.

-### `hold` the side-effect
+## `hold` the side-effect

 From the `resetRefreshTick` method we now move the logic that starts the tick,
 and place it in the `hold` method as callback parameter.

 `hold` as the name implies "holds" something.
-It holds a subscription to a side effect and takes care of its initialisation.
+It holds a subscription to a side effect and takes care of its initialization.
 Furthermore, it automatically handles the subscription management and unsubscribes if the component gets destroyed.

 ```typescript